Pakistan at the 2021 Islamic Solidarity Games

 Pakistan participated in the 2021 Islamic Solidarity Games held in Konya, Turkey from 9 to 18 August 2022.

 The games had been rescheduled several times.
 In May 2021, the ISSF postponed the event to August 2022 citing the COVID-19 pandemic situation in the participating countries.
+Pakistan secured two medals at the Games.
+Arshad Nadeem grabbed the gold in javelin with a Games-record throw of 88.55 metres.
+The other medal was a bronze by para table tennis athlete Altaf-ur-Rehman.

 Athletes and Officials

 A total of 114 athletes and officials were sent to participate in these Games.
 Archery, athletics, fencing, gymnastics, judo, shooting, swimming, table tennis, taekwondo, volleyball, weightlifting and wrestling are some of the sports being competed in.
 Ahmad Hanif Orakzai was the Chef de Mission for the Pakistani team in Konya.